 To get started, insurers should consider the following steps:

 1. Create a business architecture that facilitates greater collaboration on sustainable innovation, both internally and externally

-2. Manage innovation expectations and incentivize experimentation with measurable goals, benchmarks, and rewards
+2. Manage innovation expectations and incentivise experimentation with measurable goals, benchmarks and rewards

 3. Learn fast and shift gears quickly

 4. Look beyond technology to transform other essential innovation components, especially talent.

 Long-term competitive threats are looming, and these will likely require far more differentiating innovation down the road.
 Traditional silos between personal and commercial lines are cracking in the face of changing customer behavior and needs.
 Digitisation is putting pressure on all industries to customise products and services and make them available on demand, in real time, over multiple platforms.